 Piracy-studies.org was launched in 2010.
 It was at the heydays of the Somali piracy crisis.
 Creating the portal and blog was motivated by the observation that great scholarship on piracy was carried out, but that this expertise was hardly accessible to those practitioners that had to deal with the piracy problem.
 Making academic expertise available was our first intention.

 Another one was that scholars interested in piracy came from different disciplines, such as international law, security studies, peace research, criminology or development studies, but there was a lack of cross-disciplinary dialogue and little sense of a common research agenda.
+Health aspects of recreational fishing in European freshwater https://casinodulacleamy.com/ fish.
 Hence, piracy-studies.org wanted to facilitate this dialogue.

 Over 80 blog posts and comments, a shared bibliography and a series of events were the outcome of these efforts.
 Over the years it was less and less the problem of piracy off the coast of Somalia that needed attention.
 It was other regional piracy hot spots, such as the Gulf of Guinea, but centrally also very different maritime security issues, ranging from inter-state disputes to illegal migration or illegal fishing.
 Piracy-studies.org widened its focus to cover such issues, and also increasingly aimed at covering broader questions of ocean governance and naval strategy.